nchammas/flintrock/README.md

 Flintrock automatically configures any available [ephemeral storage](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) on the cluster and makes it available to installed modules like HDFS and Spark.
 This storage is fast and is perfect for use as a temporary store by those services.

+### Tests

+Flintrock comes with a set of automated, end-to-end [tests](./tests).
+These tests help us develop Flintrock with confidence and guarantee a certain level of quality.

 ### Low-level Provider Options

 Flintrock exposes low-level provider options (e.g. [instance-initiated shutdown behavior](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingInstanceInitiatedShutdownBehavior)) so you can control the details of how your cluster is setup if you want.